-Governmental Activities: Property taxes and revenues from other sources are expected to remain constant but slow to materialize due to the state of the economy.
+Governmental Activities: Property taxes and revenues from other sources are expected to remain constant.

 Requests for Information

 This report is designed to provide an overview of the Town's finances for those with an interest in this area.
 Questions concerning any of the information found in this report or requests for additional information should be directed to the Town Clerk, Town of Como, P.O.
 Box 117, Como, NC 27818.